 - Do not allow strangers to enter the residence hall with you.
 (No "piggybacking") - Notify the staff member on duty if someone has insisted upon entering the hall with you.
-Observe the offender to get a good physical description and note the direction he or she is walking. - Keep your room locked at all times -even when you're sleeping, and especially when you're gone. - Report a malfunctioning card access reader or door immediately. - Meet your guests/visitors at the lobby door. - Never lend your id + card or room key to others. - Immediately report a lost or stolen id + card. - Report suspicious activity immediately.
+Observe the offender to get a good physical description and note the direction he or she is walking. - Keep your room locked at all times -even when you're sleeping, and especially when you're gone. - Report a malfunctioning card access reader or door immediately. - Meet your guests/visitors at the lobby door. - Never lend your id+ card, mobile credential, or room key to others. - Immediately report a lost of stolen id+ card or mobile credential - Report suspicious activity immediately.